Your work with the department is governed and guided by legislation, policies and procedures—these are called policy instruments.

 Policy and Procedure Register

-The Policy and Procedure Register provides staff and the broader community with access to all Department of Education policy instruments, including policies and procedures.
+The Policy and Procedure Register provides staff and the broader community with access to all Department of Education policies, procedures and delegations and authorisations.

 Essential policies and procedures for all employees